mgoellnitz/trackdown/issues.md

 *mirror*

-For how historical reasons I have projects with Redmine ticketing in use and still with relevant tickets.
+For historical reasons, I have projects with Redmine ticketing in use and still with relevant tickets.
 Some of them might even be a candidate to migrate to TrackDown for others it might be sufficient to get a current offline mirror when the repository is not available.

-TrackDown should be capable of translating Redmine JSON exports of tickets to the special markdown format given here.
+TrackDown should be capable of translating Redmine JSON exports of tickets to the special Markdown format given here.

 For the mirror scenario, certain limitations are acceptable,

-For  migration scenarios the commit lists should be included and even closed tickets should be taken into account to not lose the relevant parts of the project history.
+For migration scenarios, the commit lists should be included and even closed tickets should be taken into account to not lose the relevant parts of the project history.